lycoris11/roulette-bet-chrome-ext/README.md

 # roulette-bet-chrome-ext
-A Chrome extension for roulette betting on CSGO Empire written in Pure JavaScript.
+A Chrome extension for automated roulette betting on CSGO Empire.
+Written in Pure JavaScript.

 ### To Use
 Open chrome://extensions in the chrome browser.
 Turn on Developer Mode.
 Load the unpacked extension.
+Go to CSGO Empire's website and hit start.
+Now you can sit back and plan that Gucci shopping cart.

 ### Betting Strategy
 This bot uses the Martingale Betting Strategy.
 You start with a small bet.
 If you lose, you double your bet on the next turn to cover your losses repeating until you win or run out of money.
 If you win, then you bet the initial ammount the next turn.
 Don't get greedy.
 Bet safe.
 And trust the system!